 26. See a different side of Malta in the SmartCity

 In Kalkara, on the east coast of Malta, you’ll find the technology park called SmartCity.
 While it is mostly a business centre and residential area and not a tourist attraction, it is a nice place to visit if you want to see a completely different side of Malta.
-Walk around the modern area and look at nightly water fountain show.
+Walk around the modern area and look at the nightly water fountain show.

 27. Party at Isle of MTV